 When you buy your system either with cash up front, or with financing through your solar provider, you pocket full value of the energy savings, including net-metering credits, tax incentives, cash rebates, solar performance payments, and renewable energy credits.
 Plus, a solar loan, like Blue Raven’s Blue Power Plus+ gives you a fixed monthly payment for the life of the loan.

 Meanwhile, remember the price of electricity is expected to continue rising.

 Available savings vary by state, city, and utility company.
-For example, Duke Energy, the largest utility provider in the U.S., has a program for eligible North Carolina customers that offers a cash rebate of $0.60 per watt for installed solar energy systems.
-That means, a rooftop solar array of 6 kW, which is about the average size installed by us so far in 2019, would qualify for a rebate of $3,600.
+For example, Duke Energy, the largest utility provider in the U.S., has a program for eligible North Carolina customers offering a cash rebate of $0.60 per watt for installed solar energy systems.
+This means, a rooftop solar array of 6 kW, which is about the average size installed by us, would qualify for a rebate of $3,600.

 Just keep in mind, qualifying for programs like that involves inspections to ensure the system complies with the rebate program’s requirements and that it generates a valid amount of solar power for your home.

 When you go with Blue Raven Solar, we handle the paperwork and deal with the red tape to help our customers maximize the benefits of switching their home’s power supply to solar energy and to make the process run as smooth as possible.

 When you’re able to stack all the benefits of going solar on top of each other, the value of your investment in solar compounds on many levels.
 To make sure you capture all that value for yourself, you want a solar provider with a track record of combining savings, quality installation, and customer service.

 You most certainly want to select a provider that has years of experience in solar system installation, maintenance, and repairs.
 And you want a provider that installs top-of-the-line equipment with financing options you can afford.